-Papaya is cram packed with antioxidants.
-Antioxidants are like an army of well trained soldiers who's job it is to fight the enemy (harmful toxins) and flush them out of the body.
+Antioxidants are like an army of well-trained soldiers whose job it is to fight the enemy (harmful toxins) and flush them out of the body.
 They also assist the body in healing any internal and external injuries.

-Bioflavonoids enhance the potency of vitamin C found naturally in papaya fruit, and work as a natural antibiotic.
+Bioflavonoids enhance the potency of vitamin C found naturally in papaya fruit and work as a natural antibiotic in the body.

 Other sources of Antioxidants/bioflavonoids

 Blackcurrants, Grapes, Melons, Tomatoes, Apricots, Berries, Pineapples, Black and white tea, Parsley, oregano and thyme.

 Vitamin C And Folate To Build Strong Bones

 Even though papaya fruit contains very little calcium, It does hold large amounts of vitamin C that is vital for the development of strong bones, protein metabolism and maintaining a hardy nervous system.